ibm-cloud-docs/cis/logpush.md

        Make sure the endpoint is properly URL-encoded and any necessary request headers are added as URL parameters formatted as "header_*" (e.g. `header_Authorization`).
        {: important}

-1. For Cloud Object Storage jobs only, verify ownership.
-To do so, download the object that you received in your bucket and paste the token in the Ownership token text area.
-Then, click **Next**.

-   You can resend the file from the Troubleshooting section, or return to the previous step if the bucket path is incorrect.

 1. Select log fields:
    1. Verify that the Logpush details are correct.